Foreign Rental Property Taxes: What to Know

 You may have an FBAR reporting requirement if you set up a foreign bank account for receiving income and paying expenses related to the foreign rental property.
 FBAR reporting rules require that all US citizens must file a report if they have at least $10,000 stored in one or multiple foreign financial accounts.

-Additionally, if the foreign rental is held through a foreign entity such as a foreign corporation, partnership, or trust, you may have to report your interest in that entity on a FATCA report (Form 8938).
+Additionally, if the foreign rental is held through a foreign entity such as a foreign corporation, partnership, or trust, you may have to report your interest in that entity on a FATCA report (Form 8938). , Form 5471, Form 8865, or Forms 3520 and 3520A.
+These additional forms are complex forms that come with penalties starting at $10,000.

 Let’s run a hypothetical calculation to see how this works in practice.
 If the cost of your domestic rental property were $275,000, the depreciation expense would be $275,000 divided by the IRS-allowed 27.5 years of useful life (for residential real estate) for an annual depreciation expense of $10,000.
 The $10,000 depreciation expense offsets your rental income and ultimately reduces any associated tax liability connected with the rental income.

 However, foreign real estate follows a different set of rules.
-Under IRC Section 168(g)(1)(A), any tangible property which is used predominantly outside the United States during the taxable year must use the alternative depreciation system.
+Under IRC Section 168(g)(1)(A), any tangible property that is used predominantly outside the United States during the taxable year must use the alternative depreciation system.
 This part of the Internal Revenue Code [Section 168(g)(2)(C)] specifies a period of 30 years.
 Prior to the 2017 Tax Cuts and Jobs Act, the length of time was 40 years.
 Simply put, when looking at how to depreciate foreign rental property, rather than using the 27.5 years described in the above calculation, the specified time is increased to 30 years.

 In most cases, yes.
 If you operate your home abroad as a rental property, you will often pay foreign taxes on your foreign rental property income, while the same income is subject to tax here in the US.
 Luckily, taxes paid or accrued to a foreign country can be used to offset US taxes through the Foreign Tax Credit.